A UNESCO World Heritage Site that houses the world's largest bronze statue of the Buddha Vairocana

-Tōdai-ji (東大寺, Eastern Great Temple) is a major monastery-temple belonging to the Kegon sect of Buddhism.
+Tōdai-ji (東大寺, Eastern Great Temple) is a significant monastery-temple belonging to the Kegon sect of Buddhism.
 It was erected by order of Emperor Shōmu (聖武天皇, 701-756) in the eastern part of Nara, the capital of Japan between 710-784, to become the most important religious institution within the network of provincial monasteries and convents (kokubunji) throughout Japan.
 Todai-ji is a UNESCO World Heritage Site and part of the “Historic Monuments of Ancient Nara”, together with seven other sites including temples, shrines and places in the city of Nara.

 Immense in scale, Todaiji represented the culmination of Buddhist architecture accomplished under imperial sponsorship.
-The principal image of the temple, a colossal bronze statue popularly called the Nara Daibutsu (Great Buddha of Nara), was installed in its main hall of worship, the Daibutsuden (Great Buddha hall).
+The principal image of the temple, a colossal bronze statue popularly called the Nara Daibutsu (Great Buddha of Nara), was installed in its main hall of worship, the Daibutsuden (Great Buddha Hall).
 When it was completed in 752, the statue was the largest and most splendid ever produced in Japan.
 The image embodied the Buddha Birushana (毘盧遮那仏 Birushana-butsu; Sanskrit： Vairocana), who was regarded by the Kegon sect to be the cosmic, central Buddha, presiding over myriads of worlds, each in turn ruled by a lesser Buddha, as described in the Flower Garland Sutra (華厳経 Kegon kyō).
-The great image surpassed many of the contemporary Buddhist statues produced in Tang China (618-907) and became the symbol of Japan’s rise from a backward country to a highly developed one.
+The high image surpassed many of the contemporary Buddhist statues produced in Tang China (618-907) and became the symbol of Japan’s rise from a backward country to a highly developed one.
 Over the centuries the icon was severely damaged several times and finally restored to its present form in 1692.

 In 741, the Kinshoji became the provincial monastery-temple for Yamato Province (modern-day Nara Prefecture).
 At that time the temple was renovated and renamed Konkōmyō-ji after the Golden Light Sutra (金光明経 Konkōmyō kyō).
 Construction of a colossal Buddha had originally begun in Shigaraki, which served as the temporary capital in 743, but two years later, when Nara was redesignated the capital, the project was moved to Konkōmyōji.

-The temple was first referred to as Tōdaiji in 747, when construction of its major buildings was begun.
+The temple was first referred to as Tōdaiji in 747 when construction of its significant buildings was begun.
 An immense area extending over seven city blocks of Nara was allocated for the Tōdaiji compound.
 The ground was bounded by walls to the south, the west, and partially to the north.
 The eastern sector stretched into the Kasuga hills.
 There was a gate facing north and three leading into the city through the western wall, but the main entrance was through the Nandaimon (南大門, Great South Gate), which was on an axis with the Daibutsuden.
-Now reduced in size, this edifice originally had an 11-bay facade and 7-bay sides.
+Now reduced in size, this edifice initially had an 11-bay facade and 7-bay sides.
 It was 48.5 meters high and occupied an area of 88 by 51.5 meters.
 Between the Nandaimon and the Chūmon (中門, Inner Gate) that led to the precinct of the Daibutsuden were two seven-storied pagodas, one to the east and the other to the west, each 100 meters high.
 On an axis to the north of the Daibutsuden, flanked by a belfry and a sutra repository, was the Kōdō (Lecture Hall), enclosed on three sides by monks’ quarters that were connected to a refectory on the east by a corridor.
 So monumental were the major buildings of Tōdaiji that they were supplied with individual enclosures.

 In 754, a hall for the ordination of monks, the Kaidan’in kaidandō, was established by Jianzhen or Ganjin (鑒真 or 鑑真; 688–763), a noted Chinese monk who had been invited to Japan to introduce the orthodox ordination procedures of China.
 The Kaidan’in burned down three times, the present one dating from 1731.
-On its altar are placed images of the Shitennō (四天王, Four Heavenly Kings), which are outstanding examples of Tempyō-era clay modeling.
+On its altar are placed images of the Shitennō (四天王, Four Heavenly Kings), which are outstanding examples of Tempyō-era clay modelling.
 By 798 the vast compound of Tōdaiji and its buildings were completed.
-According to Tōdaiji records, 50,000 carpenters, 370,000 metal workers, and 2,180,000 laborers worked on its construction and furnishings.
+According to Tōdaiji records, 50,000 carpenters, 370,000 metal workers, and 2,180,000 labourers worked on its construction and furnishings.
 The enormous expenses brought the Yamato state to the brink of bankruptcy.

-Little remains of the eigth-century buildings of Tōdaiji except the Tegai Gate (転害門 Tegaimon) of the western wall and the inner sanctuary of the Hokkedō.
+Little remains of the eighth-century buildings of Tōdaiji except for the Tegai Gate (転害門 Tegaimon) of the western wall and the inner sanctuary of the Hokkedō.
 The Daibutsuden, the towering pagodas, and most of the other buildings were deliberately destroyed by the army of Taira no Shigehira in 1180 as punishment for the help armed Tōdaiji monks had extended to the rival Minamoto family during the Taira-Minamoto War.
 The following year the Taira were defeated, and reconstruction of Tōdaiji began under the direction of the abbot Shunjōbō Chōgen (俊乗坊重源, 1121-1206), who devoted the last 25 years of his life to the project.
 He is commemorated by a portrait-statue, made shortly after his death, that is enshrined in the Shunjō-dō (俊乗堂), a hall built in 1704.
 The Daibutsuden and other buildings were repaired or replaced in a bold style that Chōgen had observed during a visit to Southern Song China in 1167-68.
-It is characterized by deep, overhanging eaves supported by tiers of bracket arms with increasing outward projection.
-This new architectural style, known as the “great Buddha style” (大仏様 daibutsuyō) or the “Indian style” (天竺様 tenjikuyō) is well preserved in the Nandaimon, for which in 1203 the famed sculptors Unkei and Kaikei made the powerful guardian statues of the Niō (仁王, Benevolent Kings).
+It is characterised by deep, overhanging eaves supported by tiers of bracket arms with increasing outward projection.
+This new architectural style, known as the “great Buddha style” (大仏様 daibutsuyō) or the “Indian style” (天竺様 tenjikuyō) is well preserved in the Nandaimon, for which in 1203 the famed sculptors Unkei and Kaikei made the great guardian statues of the Niō (仁王, Benevolent Kings).
 The “Indian style” was modified shortly after Chōgen’s death, as may be observed in the sturdy bell tower, the Kaizandō, and other buildings.